Atonement (novel): Accusations of plagiarism

 In late 2006, the agent for the late romance and historical author Lucilla Andrews accused McEwan of failing to give Andrews sufficient credit for material on wartime nursing in London sourced from her 1977 autobiography No Time for Romance.
-McEwan, who had faced similar accusations before (see The Cement Garden), denied any wrongdoing while acknowledging Andrews' influence.
-He noted that she was credited in the acknowledgments of Atonement and defended his use of historical research, emphasizing that novelists frequently draw from real-life sources.

-Several prominent authors, including John Updike, Martin Amis, Margaret Atwood, Thomas Keneally, Zadie Smith, and the reclusive Thomas Pynchon, publicly defended McEwan against the allegations, arguing that drawing on historical sources is a legitimate literary practice.
+McEwan, who had faced similar accusations before (see The Cement Garden), professed innocence of plagiarism while acknowledging his debt to the author.
+McEwan had included Andrews among the acknowledgements in the book, and several authors defended him, including John Updike, Martin Amis, Margaret Atwood, Thomas Keneally, Zadie Smith, and the reclusive Thomas Pynchon.

-Portrayal of false rape accusations

-Atonement has also faced criticism for its portrayal of false rape accusations.
-The central plot revolves around Briony Tallis, a 13-year-old girl who wrongly accuses Robbie Turner of raping her cousin, leading to his imprisonment and the tragic unravelling of multiple lives.
-Some critics argue that the novel's depiction of a false accusation could reinforce harmful misconceptions about sexual violence, given that false allegations are statistically rare.

-Ethical concerns about the ending

-The novel's conclusion has also generated debate regarding its ethical implications.
-In the final section, Briony Tallis, now an elderly novelist, reveals that she has rewritten history in her fictionalized account, allowing Robbie and Cecilia to be reunited in her novel, despite their actual fates.
-Some literary scholars argue that this metafictional twist raises questions about the moral responsibilities of storytelling and whether Briony's act constitutes true atonement.
-Others suggest that the novel critiques the power of writers to manipulate history, blurring the line between truth and fiction in an unsettling way.

-These aspects of the novel have sparked broader discussions about the responsibilities of authors when depicting sensitive subjects and the role of fiction in addressing historical and moral injustices.

 Publication

 The novel was initially named An Atonement.
 Historian Tim Garton-Ash, to whom McEwan often shows his book drafts, persuaded McEwan to change the title at the last minute.

 It was first published by then publishing director Dan Franklin, Jonathan Cape, London, the UK in 2001.
 The first American edition was published by Nan A. Talese/Doubleday in April 2002.
 The first audio book is by Recorded Books, 2002 and read by Jill Tanner.